stream-interop/interface/README.md

 Reference implementations are available at <https://github.com/stream-interop/impl>.

-Notes:
+Implementations MAY encapsulate a string, or some other kind of data source, instead of a `resource`.

-- **A _Stream_ implementation MAY encapsulate a string or some other kind of data source, instead of a `resource`.** In these cases, it will make no sense to implement _ResourceStream_.
 Implementations encapsulating something besides a `resource` MUST behave *as if* they encapsulate a resource.

 ## Q & A